recallnet/rust-recall/README.md

 #### ABCI & Fendermint

-Hoku's blockchain functionality is exposed as a unified ABCI++ application controlled by CometBFT.
+Recall's blockchain functionality is exposed as a unified ABCI++ application controlled by CometBFT.

 [Application Blockchain Interfaces (ABCI)](https://docs.cometbft.com/v0.38/spec/abci/) programs are an interface between CometBFT and the actual state machine being replicated.
 That is, ABCIs implement deterministic state machines to be